 - a.
-A weighted average of 85.00 or higher with no grade below 80.00 in all trimesters for the core, applied track and specialized subjects from Grades 11-12. - b.
-A grade of 85 or higher in Deportment in all trimesters from Grades 11-12.
+A weighted average of 85.00 or higher with no grade below 80.00 in all trimesters from Grades 4 to 6 - b.
+A grade of 85 or higher in Deportment in all trimesters from Grades 4 to 6.

-Outstanding Athlete Award
+Young Outstanding Athlete Award

-This award is given to a male &/or female graduating student who has distinguished himself/herself in any sport from Grade 11 to 12; or whose outstanding accomplishment or performance in his/her sport has brought him/her and the school recognition.
+This award is given to a male &/or female Grade 6 student who has distinguished himself/herself in any sport within Grades 4 to 6; or whose outstanding accomplishment or performance in his/her sport has brought him/her and the school recognition.

 - a.
-No grade below 80.00 in all subjects in all trimesters from Grades 11-12. - b.
-A Deportment grade of 85 or higher in all trimesters from Grades 11-12.
+No grade below 80.00 in all subjects in all trimesters of the current Academic Year. - b.
+A Homeroom and Deportment grade of 85 or higher in all trimesters of the current Academic Year.